 Section 31.
-Canvass of Registered Voters.-
+Canvass of Registered Electors.--

-(a) The commission may at any time, by individual commissioners or by inspectors of registration, verify the registration in any election district in the boroughs, towns or townships of the county by visiting each building from which an elector is registered, and such other buildings as the commission may deem necessary, and shall make a record of the name and address of each person registered who shall not be found to reside at the address from which he is registered, or who, for any other reason, shall appear to be not qualified to vote in the election district from which he is registered, and shall leave at the address of each such person a notice requiring him to appear personally at the office of the commission, on or before a date and hour which the notice shall appoint and which shall be not later than the tenth day preceding the election or primary next ensuing, and satisfy the commission of his qualifications as an elector, and the commission shall cause a confirmation of each such notice to be sent by mail promptly to such person at the address from which he is registered, the envelope containing such confirmation to be plainly marked that it is not to be forwarded.
+(a) The commission may at any time, by individual commissioners or by inspectors of registration, verify the registration in any election district in the cities of the second class, cities of the second class A, cities of the third class, boroughs, towns or townships of the county by visiting each building from which an elector is registered, and such other buildings as the commission may deem necessary, and shall make a record of the name and address of each person registered who shall not be found to reside at the address from which he is registered, or who, for any other reason, shall appear to be not qualified to vote in the election district from which he is registered, and shall leave at the address of each such person the notice prescribed by clause (e) of section thirty of this act.

-(b) At the expiration of the time specified in the notice, the commission shall cancel the registration of each such person who has not personally appeared and proved his qualifications as an elector.
+(b) At the expiration of the time specified in the notice, the commission shall cancel the registration of each such person who has not communicated with the commission and proved his qualifications as an elector.

-- (c) For the purpose of facilitating any such canvass, the commission may, when necessary, appoint special inspectors of registration, in number not exceeding double the number of election districts which the commission shall determine to canvass. - (d) Such special inspectors shall have and may exercise the powers conferred by this act upon inspectors of registration.
+(c) For the purpose of facilitating any such canvass, the commission may, when necessary, appoint special inspectors of registration, in number not exceeding double the number of election districts which the commission shall determine to canvass.

+(d) Such special inspectors shall have and may exercise the powers conferred by this act upon inspectors of registration.
 They shall be qualified electors of the county, and shall be appointed without reference to residence in election districts or to their political affiliations or beliefs.